JAlcocerT/JAlcocerT/content/blog/ai_live_search.md

 Latitude simplifies the integration of embedded analytics for developers, allowing for easy creation and deployment of dashboards, visualizations, and queries.

-Its simplicity and integration with modern frontend frameworks make it a valuable tool for building analytics-rich applications.
+> Its simplicity and integration with modern front-end frameworks make it a valuable tool for building analytics-rich applications.

 Similar projects to Latitude include:
 - **Superset**: An open-source data visualization tool that allows users to create and share dashboards.